gitcd-io/gitcd/README.rst

 ------------

 Since gitcd is using python3 by default, you better upgrade.
+Unfortunately installing kivy by script is not that easy, therefore you need to take some extra manual work.
+I might takle this in future releases.

 After successful installation of python3 and pip for pyhton3, install the following prerequisites:

 - MacOSX:

 .. code:: console

     brew install pkg-config sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer
+    pip3 install -I Cython==0.25.2
+    pip3 install kivy
+    pip3 install kivymd

 - Debian/Ubuntu:

 .. code:: console

     apt-get install python3-kivy
+    pip3 install kivymd

 Then you are ready to install gitcd with the following command: